ishikawa-group/python_basic_tutorial/function.md

 Excercise

+Absolutely, here's an exercise focusing on Python functions:

+Exercise: Creating and Using Functions

+Simple Function:
-Define a function called multiply that takes two parameters (a and b) and returns their product.
+Create a function that takes two numbers as arguments and returns their sum. python
-Call the function with two integer values and print the result.
+Copy code
+def add_numbers(a, b):
+    return a + b

+result = add_numbers(5, 7)
+print("The sum is:", result)

 ---